AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuide.rst

       already a data asset with this name saved in our S3 bucket.
 If this field is set to ``True``, we will sync the data to the bucket/folder even if it already exists
+   -  job_type: We store pre-compiled default Code Ocean pipeline configurations in AWS Parameter Store.
+If you set this field, then we will use this preset when running a Code Ocean pipeline.

 Using the REST API
 ------------------

-Jobs can also be submitted via a REST API at the endpoint ``http://aind-data-transfer-service/api/v1/submit_jobs``
+For more granular configuration, jobs can be submitted via a REST API at the
+endpoint:

+``http://aind-data-transfer-service/api/v1/submit_jobs``

 .. code-block:: python